Senior Psychiatric and Behavioral Health Programs

 Intensive Outpatient Program

-The intensive outpatient program at Senior Bridges is more comprehensive than a traditional outpatient program and is designed for adults 50 years and older who are experiencing behavioral health related issues such as depression, anxiety, feelings of hopelessness or many other things that can interfere with everyday life.
+The intensive outpatient program at Senior Bridges is more comprehensive than a traditional outpatient program and is designed for adults 50 years and older who are struggling with issues such as depression, anxiety, feelings of hopelessness or many other things that can interfere with everyday life.

 Some common things to look for are: